 Coconut syntax highlighting for SublimeText requires that Package Control, the standard package manager for SublimeText, be installed.
-Once that is done, simply open the SublimeText command palette by entering Ctrl+Shift+P, enter Package Control: Install Package, and then Coconut.
+Once that is done, simply:

+- 1. open the SublimeText command palette by pressing Ctrl+Shift+P, - 2. enter and select Package Control: Install Package, and - 3. finally enter and select Coconut.

 To make sure everything is working properly, open a .coco file, and make sure Coconut appears in the bottom right-hand corner.
 If something else appears, like Plain Text, click on it, select Open all with current extension as... at the top of the resulting menu, and then select Coconut.